 Personal Crisis Help

-For immediate help, know that there are free, local resources ready to help.
+For immediate help, that there are free, local resources available.
 In case of emergency, please reach out to any of the following:

 University of Waterloo Police